ozkande/ReservationSystem/README.md

 - As the current version provides table selection, a graphical ilustration of the restaurant should be added.
 This will guide the restaurant guests for making optimum selections.
 If the restaurant has sea-view/scenery tables, easy to access tables, those should be marked carefully.
+- Error situations caused by end-user entry is not considered widely.
+We plan to handle those in the upcoming versions.